Getting a Personal Loan with Bad Credit - What Are Your Options?

 Review Your Credit Reports

 The three main credit bureaus aren’t perfect, which is why you should go over your credit reports regularly and dispute any inaccuracies that you discover.
-Know that you’re entitled to a free credit report once a year from Equifax, Experian, and TransUnion (through April 2021, the reports will be free on a weekly basis).
+Know that you’re entitled to a free credit report once a year from Equifax, Experian, and TransUnion.

 Pay Your Bills on Time

 To secure a bad credit loan, you’ll need to make an effort to prove your creditworthiness to likely lenders.
-The best way to do that is to show them that you can handle money competently and that you’re capable of settling all of your financial responsibilities on time.
+The best way to do that is to show them that you can handle money competently and handle all required monthly payments without missing the deadlines.

 Manage Your Credit Cards